 Background information on project management

-The implementation of projects requires a high degree of efficiency from within the organisation, from the employees and from project managers.
-Skilful project management must therefore be learned.
+The implementation of projects demands a great deal of efficiency from the organization, the employees and the project managers.
+Skilled project management must therefore be learned.

-It is essential to create a clear structure that includes the definition of the project objective, the composition of the project team, and a detailed schedule of the various processes.
-The goal should have the highest priority, since this describes the later “TARGET state” of the situation.
-The selection of the team is a challenge inasmuch as the selected members must be equipped with skills relevant to the assignment in order to ensure the success of the project.
-When planning this structure, it makes sense to proceed “from rough to fine” in order to detect possible sources of error right at the beginning of planning process.
+It is important to form a clear structure, which includes the definition of the project goal, the composition of the project team, as well as a regulated flow of the different processes.
+The goal should have the highest priority, since it describes the later "target state" of the situation.
+The selection of the team presents itself as a challenge in that the selected members must be equipped with competencies important to the mission in order to ensure the success of the project.
+In approximating this structure, it makes sense to proceed "from the rough to the fine" in order to discover possible sources of error at the very beginning of planning.

-Leadership is a particularly demanding task.
-The supervisor is responsible for ensuring that there is a good working atmosphere within the project team so that the goals set can be achieved.
-The satisfaction of the team is closely related to the degree of identification with the company.
+Leadership is a particularly challenging task.
+The supervisor is responsible for ensuring that a good working atmosphere prevails within the project team so that the goals set are also achieved.
+The satisfaction of the team is closely related to its identification with the company.

-Positive relationships therefore move the process forward, negative ones block it.
-In addition, the project manager should employ a variable management style with both fixed rules and structures and flexible ones which take account of the changing requirements that arise during the project.
+Positive relationships therefore favor the process, negative ones block it.
+In addition, the project manager must implement a variable management style with both stable (rules) and flexible (due to changing requirements during the project) elements.

-Knowledge of the processes and different methods of project management not only helps to relieve the burden on yourself as PM, but also contributes to cost and time savings.
+Knowledge of the procedures and various methods of project management not only helps to relieve oneself, but also contributes to saving costs and time.

-The Management Institute Dr. A. Kitzmann conducts the seminar “Project Management in Practice" in a practice-oriented and exercise-intensive manner in Münster, Hamburg, Berlin, Frankfurt/M., Stuttgart, Munich and Vienna.
+The Management-Institut Dr. A. Kitzmann conducts the seminar "Project Management in Practice" in a practice-oriented and exercise-intensive manner in Münster, Hamburg, Berlin, Frankfurt/M., Stuttgart, Munich and Vienna.